Olaf M. Hustvedt: Interwar

-In 1919, Hustvedt became Chief of the Experimental Division at the U.S. Navys Bureau of Ordnance in Washington, D.C.
-During his tour, he was among the U.S. Navy observers of United States Army Air Service Brigadier General Billy Mitchells bombing demonstrations against decommissioned American battleships in the Chesapeake Bay in September 1921.
+In 1919, Hustvedt became Chief of the Experimental Division at the U.S. Navy's Bureau of Ordnance in Washington, D.C.
+During his tour, he was among the U.S. Navy observers of United States Army Air Service Brigadier General Billy Mitchell's bombing demonstrations against decommissioned American battleships in the Chesapeake Bay in September 1921.
 He also played a role in giving rocket pioneer Dr. Robert Goddard his first U.S. government contract and approved a contract for Carl Norden to work on the famous Norden bombsight for the Navy.

 Hustvedt was promoted to lieutenant commander in 1921, when he became commanding officer of the light minelayer USS Burns (DM-11).
 In 1924 he returned to the Bureau of Ordnance.
 He was assigned to the battleship USS Colorado (BB-45) in 1927, then transferred in 1928 to the battleship USS California (BB-44) as the gunnery officer of a battleship division of the Battle Fleet.
 He moved on in 1930 to duty at the Naval Gun Factory at the Washington Navy Yard in Washington, D.C.